Bulgaria

 (a) What is the NIS2 implementation status?

-A draft bill for amendment of the Cybersecurity Act (2018, as amended) was submitted to the Bulgarian National Assembly in December 2024 but has not been voted yet.
+A draft bill for amendment of the Cybersecurity Act (2018, as amended) was submitted to the Bulgarian National Assembly in December 2024 and was voted at first reading in February 2025.

 (b) What is the envisaged NIS2 implementation timeline?